Gorals: National identity

 Podhale Rifles (Podhalańczycy), are a mountain infantry formation of the Polish Army formed in 1918 out of volunteers of the region of Podhale.
 They wear the traditional Goral cap and are one of only two infantry units wearing non-standard uniforms based on traditional Polish folk garment.

 For most Gorals today, the decisive factor in their self-identification with nationality is not ethnic but territorial.
 For example, those living in areas under a long tradition of belonging to the Polish state identify themselves as Polish, while those living in Slovakia have identified themselves as Slovaks, with notable exceptions to this rule on both sides of the border.
 While the origin of the Goral ethnolect is Polish, the language of Gorals in Slovakia and in the Czech Republic is gradually shifting and increasingly becoming more similar to the literary standard in their respective countries.

 Silesian Gorals of the Czech Republic identify themselves on the nationality level as Poles and are members of the Polish minority in the Czech Republic, which is proved by their communal activity: the annual Gorolski Święto festival held in Jablunkov is a showcase of a local Polish Goral traditions and is organized by the PZKO (Polish Cultural and Educational Union).
 This Goral festival preserves the traditions of the Polish nationality group in Trans-Olza.
 It is the largest cultural and folklore festival in Trans-Olza gathering thousands of spectators each day of festivities.
 However, the Poles do not form a majority in any of the municipalities of the area, and some local Gorals identify themselves on the nationality level as Czechs.
 In this respect, the village of Hrčava (the second easternmost village in the Czech Republic), with the vast majority of citizens declaring Czech nationality, can be noted.
 In this village, the Poles form only a 2% minority.
 Local Silesian Gorals formed a majority in the past and they speak the regional Cieszyn Silesian dialect in everyday communication.
-In Slovakia, Gorals sought formal recognition as a distinct minority, something the Slovakian government approved in January 2025; the status means the group will gain representation in the government's Council for National Minorities, and get more access to cultural support funding.
+In Slovakia, Gorals sought formal recognition as a distinct minority, something the Slovak government approved in January 2025; the status means the group will gain representation in the government's Council for National Minorities, and get more access to cultural support funding.